Prabhakar-Naik/senior-java-developer/README.md

 Adds complexity to the client service<br>
 Can be more difficult to manage than server-side load balancing<br>
 Note: Ribbon is mostly in maintenance mode now, with Spring Cloud LoadBalancer being the recommended replacement in the Spring ecosystem.
+<h2>Choosing a Load Balancer</h2>
+The choice of load balancer depends on your specific requirements and architecture:<br>
+NGINX: A good choice for general-purpose load balancing, reverse proxying, and web serving.
+It's often used as an ingress controller in Kubernetes.<br>
+Kubernetes: Provides built-in load balancing for containerized applications within a cluster.
+Use it when you're deploying and managing applications with Kubernetes.<br>
+Ribbon: A client-side load balancer that gives client services control over how they access other services.
+Use it within the Spring ecosystem, but consider migrating to Spring Cloud LoadBalancer.

 # 23. Failover Mechanisms.

 # 24. Distributed Transactions (2PC, Saga Pattern).
 # 25. Logging and Distributed Tracing (ELK Stack, Jaeger, Zipkin).
 # 26. Monitoring and Metrics (Prometheus, Grafana, Micrometer).